Need help managing your child’s allowance? BusyKid provides a way to track your child’s chore achievement and seamlessly deliver allowance funds.

 The prepaid debit card has a $0 minimum balance requirement, real-time spending notifications, and parental spending control options.
 One downside is the lack of a ‘pay at the pump’ feature for teenagers.

 GoHenry focuses on four money principles: Earn, Save, Spend, and Invest.
-At $3.99 per month, you can use this framework to teach your child about money.
+Family plans are set at $9.98 per family (for up to 4 children), and the individual child is priced at $4.99.
+At this price, you can use this framework to teach your child about money.

 Greenlight is another alternative to BusyKid on this list of highlights.